anderson-aristotle/full-stack-project-modeling/README.md

 change password, etc. those are all features I would like my application to have.
 They are *within* the scope of my project.

+## What is `MVP`?
+Why is it important?

+MVP, **Minimum Viable Product**, not Most Valuable Player, is a product that meets the minimum specifications or *requirements*.
+If I have a project idea that includes multiple features and accesses 3rd party APIs, the additional features would be *extra* for my project.
+The base level of the project would include the barest minimum in order to have a working application.

 ## Demo: Write an ERD and prioritize it

 Let's take our 'library-api' as an example.
 In this domain, our main resource